MESSELMIyahya/NoorJs/docs/doc.md

 }
 ```

-In example the `callback` that we passed to the `onInit` method will run when the component gets initialized and before the first render.
+In this example the `callback` that we passed to the `onInit` method will run when the component is initialized and before the first render.

-**HINT** The difference between code in the component function body and the code in the `onInit` method that the component function will called first then the component gets initialized then the lifecycle methods run.
+**HINT** The difference between code in the component function body and the code in the `onInit` method that the component function when the comwill be called firstponent is initialized then the component gets initialized then the lifecycle methods run.

-**WHEN-TO-USE** `onInit` method is the best method for data fetching and initialization process like connecting to websocket or authentication verification.
+**WHEN TO USE** `onInit` method is the best method for data fetching and initialization process like connecting to websocket or authentication verification.

-**WHET-NOT-TO-USE** Don't use this method in DOM logic and actions like clicking a button or rendering and changing the view with `render()` ,`setView()` and `setTextView()` methods because it get run before the initial render.
+**WHEN NOT TO USE** Don't use this method in DOM logic and actions like clicking a button or rendering and changing the view with `render()` ,`setView()` and `setTextView()` methods because it get ran before the initial render.

 **HINT** : This method is added by the `element` plug.

 ##### onMount()

-`onMount` it is a method in the constructor that you can use it to run a function after the initial render and like the `onInit` method it also accepts one param which's the `callback` function that you want to run.
+`onMount` it is a method in the constructor that you can use it to run a function after the initial render and like the `onInit` method it also accepts one param which is the `callback` function that you want to run.

 ```jsx
 import { Component,FCRendered } from "@noorjs/core";